This was a really interesting Arduino project, where I was tasked to do a programmable GPS-based compass.

 An interesting thing I learned during this project is that the magnetic field of the earth does not flow along the surface of the Earth.
 Not even close!
 On my latitudes (Europe), it comes up from the ground, and rather steeply at that!
 This is called magnetic inclination (not to be confused with magnetic declination).

 For my project, it meant pretty much nothing as long as the device was held in a horizontal position.
-But as soon as you tilt it to any side, the arrow goes swimmingly crazy and points off to a side.
+But as soon as you tilt it to any side, the arrow goes off like crazy and starts showing nonsense.
 This effect is different depending on the angle and direction of the tilt.
 Understanding it takes a bit of college-level algebra, but it can be programmed in Arduino without much problems.

 However, the client wanted the product ASAP and had no need for this use case.
 So the full 3D solution remained on the drawing board for a future project.